 FERMENTATION PROCESS: The must is cooled and partially submitted to a cold maceration to preserve its best characters before fermentation in stainless steel vats and conic oak vats at controlled temperature.
 The maceration is long acting using délestage and, partially, submerged cap technique for over 28 days.

-OAK FEFINING: The ageing is made for about 28 months in medium size oak casks (2400 litres).
+OAK REFINEMENT: The ageing is made for about 28 months in medium size casks.

-Furthermore, Barolo BRICCOLINA is the proof of what Piemonte Attitude means in Enrico Serafino set of values: complexity, dedication and tenacity.
+Furthermore, Barolo Riserva Briccolina is the proof of what Piemonte Attitude means in Enrico Serafino set of values: complexity, dedication and tenacity.